|

 Country of Origin: France

-Physical Description: This is a medium-size, strong, sturdy dog that is longer than it is tall.
+Physical Description: This is a medium-sized, strong, sturdy dog that is longer than it is tall.
 It has a narrow, wedge-shaped head with a domed skull and long muzzle.
 The nose is large and black and the eyes are dark brown with loose lower lids.
-It has very long, low set ears that are of fine leather and fold, or curl alongside the face.
+It has very long, low-set ears that are of fine leather and fold or curl against the face.
 The short coat is white with black ticking, giving a blue effect, and black patches.

 Height: 12 to 15 inches